dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^11]: Chapter 18.
 Earnings Multiples. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^12]: Chapter 19.
 Book Value Multiples. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^13]: Chapter 25.
 The Monetary System. _Economics, Global Edition, Second Edition_ by Daron Acemoglu, David Laibson, John A. List
+[^14]: For purposes of simplicity, it has been assumed that the cash flow is the same in each year.
+This can be generalized to allow cash flows to grow over time.